Aggie Doppler Radar: WSR/TAMU-1 and TAMU-ADRAD

 In 1962, a longer wavelength radar, 10-cm, was constructed and designated WSR/TAMU-1.
 The TAMU-1 was updated in 1966 to allow dual wavelength operations.
 After several modifications, the radar was placed on top of the newly completed Eller O&M Building in 1973.
 More modifications were made in 1989 in anticipation of adding Doppler capability.

 One of the storms that was tracked with this radar was Hurricane Alicia in 1983.
 As the storm made landfall, the Galveston NWS office lost its radar.
 The A&M radar tracked the remnants as they moved inland.

 The integration of a Lassen Research PSP-32 processor in 1992 enabled Doppler capability.
 The new system was renamed the TAMU Aggie Doppler Radar (TAMU-ADRAD).
 This system was updated in 1993.
 A final upgrade to the pedestal, removal of the side dishes, new processor, and work station occurred in 1997.
 Starting in October 1998, live radar pictures from the ADRAD were available online during storms.

 In 2016, ADRAD data became available for use by the National Weather Service offices and research teams through Gibson Ridge Analyst software (GRLevelX).

+Replacement

+ADRAD was taken down in late June 2024 and subsequently replaced by a Climavision Ranger X5 Doppler weather radar.